Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Differential entropy, varentropy and stochastic orders

 for all $0< v<u<1$.
-It follows easily that the above ratio is increasing (decreasing) when $k >1$ $(k< 1)$ and it is constant for $k =1$.
+It follows easily that the above ratio is increasing (decreasing) when $k > (<) 1$ and it is constant for $k =1$.
 It is well-known that Weibull distributions are always unimodal having decreasing density functions after the mode.
-Then, the pdfs of the residual lives after the mode satisfy the conditions of Theorem \ref{monotvaren}, see Proposition \ref{prop:respdfrelquantileconda}.
-Then, $V(X_t)$ increases (decreases) $\forall t \geq$ mode, for $k >1$ $(k< 1)$.
-On the other hand, the Weibull distribution is IFR (DFR) for $k >1$ $(k <1)$.
-Then using Remark \ref{remifr} we obtain that the differential entropy and the varentropy of the residual lives have opposite directions of growth depending on the shape parameter $kf$.
-Of course, the case $k =1$ is just the exponential distribution where the residual lives have both differential entropy and varentropy constant.
-Some examples of the varentropy of the residual lives in the Weibull distributions are shown computationally in \cite{DiCrPaol2020}. \end{example} We recall that in Theorem 3.4 of \cite{DiCrPaol2020} it has been proved that if a random lifetime $X$ is ILR, i.e.\ its pdf is log-concave, then the residual varentropy (\ref{eq:resvarentropy}) is such that $V(X_t)\leq 1$ for all $t$ in the support of $X$.
+Then, the pdf's of the residual lives after the mode satisfy the conditions of Theorem \ref{monotvaren}, see Remark \ref{residunimod}.
+Then, $V(X_t)$ increases (decreases) $\forall t \geq$ mode, for $k > (<) 1$.
+On the other hand, the Weibull distribution is IFR (DFR) for $k >(<)1$.
+Then, just using Example \ref{dispstarex} we obtain that the differential entropy and the varentropy of the residual lives have opposite directions of growth, namely, if $k>1$ we obtain that $V(X_t)$ increases and $H(X_t)$ decreases, and the opposite for $k<1$.
+The case $k =1$ is just the exponential distribution where the residual lives have both differential entropy and varentropy constant.
+Some examples of the varentropy of the residual lives in the Weibull distributions are shown computationally in \cite{DiCrPaol2020}. \end{example} We recall that in Theorem 3.4 of \cite{DiCrPaol2020} it is proved that if a random lifetime $X$ is ILR, i.e.\ its pdf is log-concave, then the residual varentropy (\ref{eq:resvarentropy}) is such that $V(X_t)\leq 1$ for all $t$ in the support of $X$.
 The condition of log-concave density means that the pdf belongs to the class of strong unimodal densities.
-Hereafter we show a similar result making use of some of the above results.
-To this aim, recall that a random lifetime $X$ is said IFR if its hazard rate function (\ref{eq:defhazfunct}) is increasing. \begin{theorem} Let $X$ be a nonnegative absolutely continuous random lifetime with support $S_X$, and let $X_t$ be its residual lifetime at time $t$ as defined in (\ref{eq:Xt}).
-If, for a given $t\in S_X$, $X_t$ is IFR and its pdf (\ref{eq:pdfreslifetime}) is strictly decreasing, then
+Hereafter we show a similar result making use of the above findings. \begin{theorem} Let $X$ be a nonnegative random lifetime under the regular conditions with support $S_X$, and let $X_t$ be its residual lifetime at time $t$ as defined in (\ref{eq:Xt}).
+If, for a given $t\in S_X$, $X_t$ is IFR and its pdf (\ref{eq:pdfreslifetime}) is strictly decreasing, then $ V(X_t)\leq 1$. \end{theorem} \begin{proof} Since, for a given $t\in S_X$, the residual lifetime $X_t$ is IFR, then for Theorem 4.B.11 of \cite{ShakShant2007} one has that $X_t\leq_c \mathrm{Exp}(1)$.
+Moreover, by assumption $X_t$ has a strictly decreasing pdf $f_t(x)$ for all $x\geq 0$.
+Then, using Corollary \ref{cr:convtrasfstar} we know that $X_t\leq_c \mathrm{Exp(1)}$ if and only if